About the Howell-CSUPERB Research Scholars Award

 Application Submission Information

-The 2014 Howell-CSUPERB Award Program is closed and the Request for Applications (RFA) (.pdf) is shown for informational purposes only.
-The 2015 RFA will be released in September, 2014 for the complete announcement, review and eligibility criteria.
-Submit applications using the 2015 application form and instructions which will be made available on the Submission Information page in September, 2014.
+The 2015 Howell-CSUPERB Award Program is open and the Request for Applications (RFA) (.pdf) containing complete revelie and eligibility criteria is available at the link.
+Submit applications using the 2015 application form and instructions which are available on the Submission Information page.

 The full amount of the award will be provided as an unqualified student scholarship which may be used for living expenses, tuition, fees, books or other allowable academic expenses as defined by the student’s campus office of financial aid/scholarship.
 In compliance with CSU policies, the scholarship will be issued directly to the financial aid/scholarship office on the awardee’s campus (via Cash Posting Order) to insure proper handling in relation to other forms of financial assistance the student may have received.
 Note: Because the financial aid situation for every student is unique, CSUPERB strongly recommends that applicants consult with their campus financial aid/scholarship office prior to application to learn how an award might be handled.

 Please note that no indirect costs are allowed.